Reviews You Can Rely On

 Read/Write Performance

 Backing up data or playing files right from your external drive should be fast and efficient.
 To test this, we measured two different things: optimal speed and actual speed.
 The optimal speeds were measured using AmorphousDiskMark and CrystalDiskMark speed tests for macOS and Windows systems, respectively.
-The actual speeds are based on manually timed drag and drop tests with five different file sizes.
+The actual speeds are based on manually timed drag-and-drop tests with five different file sizes.
 This gave us pertinent information to help us understand the real-world performance of each drive.
-Overall, the fastest SSDs were the SanDisk Extreme Portable V2 and the Samsung T7 with the Adata SE800 very close behind.
+Overall, the fastest SSDs were the SanDisk Extreme Portable V2, Samsung T7 Shield, and Samsung T7 Portable.
 The WD My Book Desktop 3.0 is the fastest and most consistent HDD.

 external hard drive - the measured read and write speeds of the extreme portable v2 while...